I followed my pain.

 I went spelunking with my pain, exploring all its cracks and crevices.
 It’s in my DNA, it’s deep in my bones.
 I couldn’t get rid of it.
 Sometimes what I found was so cold I had to hug my pain to stay warm.
 Sometimes it was all that I had.

 I was lost at sea with my pain.
-With those unchartered waters and those choppy waves and those ebbs and flows and those unforgiving storms and harsh undertows.
+With those unchartered waters and those choppy waves and those unforgiving storms and harsh undertows.
+With those ebbs and flows.
 There was no rescue boat coming, no lifejackets to wear.
 I had to float around with only my pain and let the oceans inside me swell up and rage until I found my inner compass and remembered who I was again.
 Until I felt my heart beating again.
 This was an adventure I didn’t sign up for, this was the threshold of a new dawn I never really bargained for.

 This is my promised land.
 Welcome.

 This is the aftermath.
 Have you been following the whole journey?
 It went viral HERE .

 2 thoughts on “What To Do With Pain”